cyr-ius/hass-livebox-component/README.md

 The preferred way to setup the Orange Livebox platform is by enabling the discovery component.
 Add your equipment via the Integration menu

-If you have enabled the [discovery component](/components/discovery/), your Livebox should be detected automatically.
 Otherwise, you can set it up manually in your `configuration.yaml` file:

 ```yaml
 livebox: